Journal of Integrative Medicine

 The Journal of Integrative Medicine is a bimonthly peer-reviewed medical journal covering all aspects of complementary and alternative and integrative medicine.
 It was established in 2003 as the Journal of Chinese Integrative Medicine and obtained its current title in 2013.
-It is published by Science Press in collaboration with Elsevier.
+It is published by Science Press and is distributed by Elsevier.

-Scope

-Fields of particular interest to the journal include:

-Manuscript Guidelines

-Article types include reviews, systematic reviews and meta-analyses, randomized controlled and pragmatic trials, translational and patient-centered effectiveness outcome studies, case series and reports, clinical trial protocols, preclinical and basic science studies, papers on methodology and CAM history or education, editorials, global views, commentaries, short communications, book reviews, conference proceedings, and letters to the editor.
+Integrative and alternative medicine

+David Gorski has described integrative medicine as an attempt to bring pseudoscience into academic science-based medicine with skeptics such as Gorski and David Colquhoun referring to this with the pejorative term "quackademia".
+Robert Todd Carroll described Integrative medicine as "a synonym for 'alternative' medicine that, at its worst, integrates sense with nonsense.
+At its best, integrative medicine supports both consensus treatments of science-based medicine and treatments that the science, while promising perhaps, does not justify" Rose Shapiro has criticized the field of alternative medicine for rebranding the same practices as integrative medicine.

 Abstracting and indexing

 The journal is abstracted and indexed in Index medicus/MEDLINE/PubMed, ESCI, Excerpta Medica, Chemical Abstracts, JST China, Chinese Science Citation Database (CSCD), and China National Knowledge Infrastructure (CNKI).